 Following Navy service and graduate school, I taught and wrote about American history at Humboldt State University.

-My non-fiction focuses on the relocation and internment of Italian and German Americans during World War II.
+My non-fiction (oral focuses on the relocation and internment of Italian and German Americans during World War II.
 UnCivil Liberties, an oral a documentary history of Italian relocation, earned an American Book Award.

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.